The Gypsy Nurse is heading to Liberia with Cross-Cultural Care as a travel nurse volunteer

 Side Trip to Immigration

-After Wilfred and I tracked down my nursing permit we then headed to the immigration office to pick up another volunteers Visa.
+After Wilfred and I tracked down my nursing permit we then headed to the immigration office to pick up another volunteer Visa.
 I have to say, if I had been in the immigration office alone, I would have been quite intimidated.
-It’s a simple block building with dark stairs, concrete walls and authoritative desks.
+It’s a simple block building with dark stairs, concrete walls, and authoritative desks.
 There are very little welcoming features and I imagined what it might be like to be interrogated here….fortunately, the smiling faces of the immigration workers made up for the unwelcoming façade of the building.